paschalidi/BCGDV-coding-challenge/README.md

 The user has the possibility to create new questions which then also can be part of the poll.

 Every visual elements is regular pure CSS.
+The application works for both Desktop and Mobile

 ## Instructions how to run